ASEAN Backpacking: Dutch East Indies

 Day 8 lounging at the beach and shopping

-We didn't have a set itinerary on our last day in Bali so we started with a whole morning at the beach, followed by more shopping.
-I explored our street for more finds then went to Kuta Square.
+With no set itinerary on our last day in Bali, we spent the morning at the beach and indulged in more shopping.
+I explored our street for more finds and went to Kuta Square.
+We regrouped at Hard Rock Cafe for another tradition - giving of souvenirs.
+I bought sarongs for all my friends.

 Day 9 was flight back to Manila